pvanhoof/dir-examples/README.md

 > Never try to set the interface numbers so that they correspond to the release number of your package.
 This is an abuse that only fosters misunderstanding of the purpose of library versions.

-### Refusing or forgetting to increase the current on breaking ABI changes
+### Refusing or forgetting to increase the current and/or SOVERSION on breaking ABI changes

 The current part of the VERSION (current, revision and age) is the most significant field.